What are the requirements for flying into and visiting Hawai‘i?

 Kids under 5 don’t need to be tested and many (but not all) of the testing sources above will test kids 5–12.

-What if I want to visit more than one island?
+What if I want to visit more than one island (inter-island)?

 You can fly from any island to O‘ahu with no restrictions.
-You can fly from any island to Kaua‘i, Maui or Big Island with the same policy you followed to get to Hawai‘i—take a test and receive negative results than 72 hours before flying in.
+You can fly from any island to Kaua‘i, Maui or Big Island with the same policy you followed to get to Hawai‘i—take a test and receive negative results less than 72 hours before flying in.
 If you are flying inter-island after flying in from the mainland (in other words, as part of the same flight ticket), you don’t need any additional tests.
 But beware!
 These test providers might not be as on top of things as their mainland counterparts and they are certainly not created equal.
 For instance, I have used CVS/Longs several times on the mainland and gotten test results back quickly.
-But in Hawai‘i, you might find them the gang that can’t shoot straight.
-When I went to their one of their Longs Drugs outlets and paid $139 for test results, they didn’t get them back within 72 hours and I had to cancel the inter-island trip.
-(And they have an exhaustive process to try to get a refund which has not been successful yet.)
+But in Hawai‘i, you might find the gang that can’t shoot straight.
+When I went to one of their Longs Drugs outlets and paid $139 for test results, they didn’t get them back within 72 hours and I had to cancel the inter-island trip.
+(And they have an exhaustive process to try to get a refund.)

-For Inter-island Covid tests before flying to neighbor islands, use the link at the bottom of this blog and scroll to the part that says STATE OF HAWAII: INTER-COUNTY TRUSTED TESTING PARTNERS.
-A truly head-scratching fact is that tests taken on the island administered by the counties, which use the same tests as the “trusted partners,” are not acceptable for inter-island travel.
+For Inter-island Covid tests before flying to neighbor islands, follow this link and scroll to the part that says STATE OF HAWAII: INTER-COUNTY TRUSTED TESTING PARTNERS.
+(A truly head-scratching fact is that tests taken on the island administered by the counties, which use the same tests as the “trusted partners,” are not acceptable for inter-island travel.
 Get it?
 Those tests are trusted by the state, but the counties are not considered “trusted partners.”
-Yeah, let that one sink in.
+Yeah, let that one sink in.)

 What’s it like flying these days?

 You have to wear your mask at all times in the airports and on the planes unless you’re actively eating or drinking.
-And speaking of the latter, don’t expect food service, even in first class.
-And it might be difficult to buy food in the airports because so many businesses there are closed, though some airports, such as Denver seem busy and most businesses there are open.
+And speaking of the latter, don’t expect food service.
+Even first class could see a limited selection of both food and drink options.
+And it might be difficult to buy food in some airports because so many businesses there are closed.
+Some airports, such as Denver and Phoenix, seem busier than others we’ve seen and most businesses there are open.
 The smart money is to bring your own food in the form of sandwiches and other things that don’t need to be refrigerated.
 You’ll probably be able to get water in the plane, but that might be it.
-Airlines use an impressive array of tools to disinfect their aircraft.
-Having said that, I still bring wipes with me and treat all the areas around my seat that I might touch.
-(Don’t forget the tray table.)
-I went to and from Hawai‘i three times during the shutdown (and had to endure three two-week quarantines) and once since the testing program has been implemented.
-And since I have a goatee, I decided a clean shave would be helpful for the long mask-wearing journey.